Aayam007/CandidateManagement/README.md

 ## Overview

-This application is designed to manage candidate information, providing functionalities to add, update, and retrieve candidate data.
+This application is designed to manage candidate information, providing functionalities to add and update candidate data.
 It serves as an API for handling candidate profiles, leveraging a well-structured architecture to ensure maintainability and scalability.

 ## Architecture